Ryus123/Ryus123/README.md

 - 👋 Hi, I’m @Ryus123
-- 👀 I’m interested in programing
+- 👀 I’m interested in Applied mathematics and Computer science
-- 🌱 I’m currently studying @ Rennes 1 University
+- 🌱 I’m currently studying @ PSL University (Paris-Dauphine, ENS-ULM and Mines-Paris)
-- 💞️ I’m looking to collaborate on Big data
+- 💞️ I’m looking to collaborate on Advanced Machine Learning topics
 - 📫 How to reach me send me a message

 <!---